OutSystems/docs-product/src/develop/seo/seo-friendly-url-traditional.md

 <div class="info" markdown="1">

-This section applies to Traditional Web Apps.
-For Reactive Web Apps, see [SEO-Friendly URLs for Reactive Web Apps](seo-friendly-url-reactive.md).
+This section applies to Traditional Web apps.
+For Reactive Web Apps, see [SEO-Friendly URLs for Reactive Web apps](seo-friendly-url-reactive.md).

 </div>